UmmH3/hafeezah-hackathon1/README.md

 To achieve this by analysing online retail transaction data from the dataset sourced.

 ## Hypothesis and how to validate?
+To identify the frequently bought products by creating a new column for the Revenue.
+The use to plot a barchart.
+To identify high spenders and frequent buyers using the customer segmentation created with the bar plot and pie chart.
+To identify spending habit by country using bthe merged dataframe.

 ## Project Plan